 - Open the windows and let fresh air in at least once a day.

-- Play calm, relaxing music throughout the day to help students focus.
+- Play calm, relaxing music throughout the day.
+Provide privacy shields to help students focus.

 - Boost moods with happy, exciting music during transition times.

-- Give praise, praise, and more praise.
+- Give genuine praise, praise and more praise.
 And then some more.

 - Get to know your students individually.
 When you know them, it is easier to quickly spot when they are having a bad day.